What are the functions of the Building Code Administrators and Inspectors Board?

 What documentation must be submitted with the application for standard certification to the board?

-Along with the application, the following documentation must be provided: proof of completion of the board-approved internship certification program, proof of completion of the board-approved 40-hour code training course in the category sought, and a favorable recommendation on jurisdictional letterhead from the supervising building official.
+Along with the application, the following documentation must be provided: proof of completion of the board-approved internship certification program, proof of completion of the board-approved 40-hour code training course in the category sought, and a favorable recommendation on jurisdictional, private provider, or firms of the private provider letterhead from the supervising building official.

 How long must I wait to obtain another license through an internship certification program?